 What type of dining services will remain in place for students approved to remain on campus?

 Columbia Dining will continue to be open, with appropriate health and safety considerations.
-Meal plans remain available.
+Dining plans remain available.

 Campus Access and Services